 What do we know about the VinFast IPO?

-The IPO is intended to raise capital to fund VinFast’s expansion into the US market with its planned plant in North Carolina.
+The listing is intended to raise capital to fund VinFast’s expansion into the US market with its planned plant in North Carolina.
 Production at the plant are currently meant to start in 2024, giving the company a deadline for raising funds.

 When is the VinFast IPO?